12Starlight/linux/file_system/view_sort_search.md

 &nbsp; &nbsp; &nbsp; &nbsp; `sort -k 5nr`

 The `KEYDEF` is `5nr`.
 This will sort using column `5` of the data, and sort numerically (`-n option`) but in reverse (`-r option`).

+&nbsp;

+# **Searching File Contents**

+The ability to search for and filter out what you want from a file or standard output makes working with the command line a much more efficient process.